 Turn on the news today, and it’s not hard to see why people by and large are freaking out and unsettled.
 However, the Christian shouldn’t react that way.
 In the midst of the mess, we can be confident and have a bold assurance about our relationship with God.
 Nothing can threaten or change that, and that’s good reason to be grateful.
 Today on Focal Point, we draw our series, “When Life is Tough” to a close.
 Romans eight, and verses 35-39 has been described as an anchor for our souls and it’s easy to see why.
 It has just what we need to hear, for days like these.

-Be sure to request the book God's Way, Not Ours by Martyn Lloyd-Jones with your generous donation this month.
+Request the book After Acts by Bryan Litfin with your generous donation this month.

 Focal Point is the Bible teaching ministry of author and pastor Mike Fabarez.
 Focal Point explores and proclaims the depths of Scripture on its daily radio broadcast and is dedicated to clearly explaining the truth of God’s Word.